So many women get their lives totally ruined by being assaulted and not saying anything. So if one guy gets his life ruined, maybe it balances out.

 Know Your IX

-If rape is our culture, yet we know the rape study is bogus, can we at least have an open and honest discussion about it at, say, Brown University?
+If rape is our culture, yet we know the rape study is bogus, can we at least have an open and honest discussion about it at Brown University?
 Nope.
-Not gonna happen.
-Unless this discussion provides “safe spaces”–a room to give students, who might find comments troubling or triggering, a place to recuperate.
+Not gonna happen–unless this discussion provides “safe spaces”–a room to give students, who might find comments troubling or triggering, a place to recuperate.
 These safe spaces are rooms equipped with cookies, coloring books, bubbles, Play-Doh, calming music, pillows, blankets and a video of frolicking puppies, as well as students and staff members trained to deal with trauma.

 Surely we should have a discussion of sexual violence at the gang raping campus of UVA?
 Not according to the UVA Feminist Legal Forum (FLF), who had concluded prior to a scheduled UVA discussion, that the event would be “one-sided hyperbole and wouldn’t address the complexities of Title IX and sexual violence on campus.”
 The FLF’s hyperbole caused enough shame and pressure for the student council and Virginia Law Women to withdraw their co-sponsorship.
 Again, in this rampant rape culture, you must provide safe spaces from different opinions, or you will be publicly shamed, smeared, and labeled a sexist.

 How do men prove they aren’t rapists?
-One college kid at A&M, Jonathan Taylor, decided to forgo his Masters in Education at A&M when he realized that he would not be afforded due process should any fictitious claims of sexual misconduct were levied against him.
+One college student at Texas A&M, Jonathan Taylor, decided to forgo his Masters in Education when he realized that he would not be afforded due process should any fictitious claims of sexual misconduct be levied against him.
 One has to wonder about the outcome of the Duke lacrosse players if Crystal Magnum had falsely accused them under these new guidelines.

-When the ends justify the means in the “greater national project of social progress through education,” so what if one man gets his life ruined because according to feminists, “it balances out.”
-No safe spaces for the falsely accused, but plenty of room for the empowered, gender justice warriors who play with bubbles and Play Doh.
+When the ends justify the means in the “greater national project of social progress through education,” if one man gets his life ruined by false allegations, “it balances out.”
+Yet, there are no safe spaces for the falsely accused, but there is plenty of safe spaces for the empowered gender justice warriors who play with bubbles and Play Doh.